What Do I Get to Keep?

 Finding the Right Solution for Your Needs

 Even if your creditors are currently pursuing repossession or foreclosure actions against you, filing for bankruptcy will put a stop to them and give you the opportunity to keep your car and home.
-At the law offices of William H. Oliver, Jr. & Associates, we understand how troubling it can be to face financial hardship and not understand your options.
+At the law offices of Oliver & Legg, we understand how troubling it can be to face financial hardship and not understand your options.
 We will take the time to review your situation and your assets to determine the best debt relief solution for you.

 What Personal Assets Can You Keep in Bankruptcy?
 Ask a Toms River Attorney.

 With offices in Toms River and Neptune, our New Jersey lawyer will help you understand your rights with regard to property exemptions.
 Evening and Saturday appointments are available.
-Call toll free: 1-866-974-1136 or fill out our contact form.
-Hablamos español.
+Call local: 1-866-974-1136 or fill out our contact form.